polyglotdev/sre-foundation/sre-foundations.md

 - 99.9% of web requests should be successful
   - If there are 1 million requests, 1000 can fail and this is an **error budget**
 - Failure to hit an SLO must have consequences.
 If more than 1000 requests fail in a month the some remedial action must be taken.
 And this is an **error budget policy**

+> 💡 SLO's are the most important component of SRE.
+They are the key to understanding how well a service is performing and how well it is meeting the needs of its users.

+According to the [2023 Catchpoint](./pdf/catchpoint.pdf) the things that teams are monitoring or measuring are:

+1. Availability/Uptime: 78%
+2. Performance/Response Times: 71%
+3. Latency: 64%
+4. Error Rates: 64%
+5. Throughput(MBs or requests per second): 48%
+6. Unauthorized Requests: 29%
+7. Saturation: 25%

+Availability is the same thing as uptime, e.g. does a service respond to a request?

+Response time is the total time it takes from when a user makes a request until they receive a response.

+Latency is the delay incurred in communicating a message(the time a message takes to travel from the sender to the receiver).

+## SRE Error Budgets

+> 💡 100% is the wrong reliability target for basically everything.